Unsolved Mysteries: Spike TV (2008–2010)

-Netflix (2020–present)
+Netflix (2020–2024)

 A 12-part reboot was announced by Deadline Hollywood on January 18, 2019.
 The series is being "refreshed" by Stranger Things executive producer Shawn Levy and his company 21 Laps Entertainment along with Cosgrove-Meurer Productions and Netflix.
 Cosgrove and Meurer are showrunners for the series, with Levy and Josh Barry being executive producers.
 Robert Wise is a co-executive producer, along with showrunner Dunn Meurer.
 Each episode focuses on a single mystery.
 Cosgrove stated that the reboot would be "pure documentary style" and would have no host or narrator; however, an image of longtime host Robert Stack can be seen in the title sequence for each episode as an homage to his impact on the show.
 The first six episodes of the new season became available to stream starting July 1, 2020.
 In August 2020, it was reported that 13.7% of subscribers had watched the series over its first month.
 On September 1, 2021, Netflix formally announced that it had ordered an additional season of the series set to launch in the summer of 2022.
 On September 6, 2022, Netflix announced a third volume of nine new episodes, billed as a "three-night event", would begin streaming October 18, October 25, and November 1, 2022.
 Netflix announced in February 2024 that a fourth volume of episodes would air sometime that same year.
 On June 20, 2024, it was announced that the fourth volume would begin streaming on July 31, 2024.
 A fifth volume consisting of 4 episodes premiered in October 2024.

+Unmasking the Tylenol Killer (2026)

+The Roku Channel will premiere Unsolved Mysteries first-ever feature-length documentary, Unmasking the Tylenol Killer, on October 9, 2026.
+The 88-minute film details the resolution of the Boise, Idaho cold case of the "Unknown Wanderer", which was featured on a 1990 episode of the show, and explores a possible connection to the unsolved 1982 Chicago Tylenol murders.